Watching TV using an Antenna

-If you are part of the 77% of US households that have an HDTV, you have your first hurdle out of the way.
+If you are part of the 90% of US households* that owned an HDTV as of 2016, you have your first hurdle out of the way.
 And if you bought that TV after 2007 it should have an ATSC tuner since all high def TVs after that date were required to have them built-in.
-If your TV doesn’t have an ATSC tuner built-in, you can purchase a stand-alone ATSC tuner box from manufactures such as SiliconDust and Proscan.
+If your TV doesn’t have an ATSC tuner built-in, you can purchase a stand-alone ATSC tuner box from manufacturers such as SiliconDust and Proscan.

 Choosing an Antenna